freedomofpress/securedrop/docs/user_manual.md

 ![Javascript warning](/docs/images/manual/source1.png)

 Click the `Click here` link on the Javascript warning and a message will pop up explaining how to disable Javascript.
-Once you follow the instructions, refresh the page.
+Follow the instructions and refresh the page if it does not happen automatically.

 **TODO**: add screenshot from 0.3